Types of Care for My Child

 - Child care centers: you can take your child to a center that provides care for groups of children.
 This type of care is regulated by DCFS licensing standards or qualifies for an exemption.
 Some centers may offer Early Head Start, Head Start, Prevention Initiative, or Preschool for All programs, which are high-quality subsidized programs for those who qualify.
 Some may also accept Child Care Assistance Program subsidies.

-For more information on types of care for your child, check out this resource from Illinois Action for Children (English, Español).
+For more information on types of care for your child, visit the Illinois Cares for Kids website.

 What Should I Look for in a High-Quality Program?